 The Koru motif is the cornerstone of much Māori art.
-It is not considered tapu (sacred) in and of itself, but recurs in scared designs.
+It is not considered tapu (sacred) in and of itself, but recurs in sacred designs.
 It represents the young frond of the silver fern, which is native only to New Zealand.
-As such, in recent, years the symbol has come to be used to represent New Zealand in many ways, not only Māori culture.
+As such, in recent years the symbol has come to be used to represent New Zealand in many ways, not only Māori culture.
 The Koru symbolizes life, growth, strength and peace.
 Its shape conveys ideas of movement, latent and potential energy, creation and renewal, light and enlightenment.

 General Maori description Māori symbols come from the Māori tribes of the South Pacific.
 The Māori are the indigenous Polynesian peoples of New Zealand.

 The Māori settled in New Zealand sometime in the 13th Century, likely arriving by boat from more northern Polynesian shores.
 Māori lived in distinct tribes, leading largely pacifistic lives built around canoeing, farming, fishing and hunting.
 As time passed and natural resources became less plentiful, the Māori developed weapons and a fierce warrior culture.
 They built forts and there were wars between opposing tribes.

 In the 18th and 19th centuries, Europeans began to settle in New Zealand.
 The settlers were mostly British and, as with elsewhere in the world, colonial rule was detrimental to the indigenous population.
 The Māori became a minority population in New Zealand.
 However, much of Māori culture, mythology and tradition have survived to the present day.

 Pre-colonial Māori had no written language, meaning knowledge and traditions were passed down through the generations orally or through art.

 Māori mythology conveys a deep connection with nature, as well as themes of creation and renewal.
 Another important element is whakapapa (genealogy) and reverence for ancestors, forming a significant part of the Māori tradition.